ShauryShobit/Data-Structures-C/README.md

 # Data-Structures
-It will include all kind of Data structures code for reference purposes only.
+It will include all kind of Data structures code for reference purpose only.